conestack/cone.app/docs/source/security.rst

 .. _security_acl_registry:

-ALC Registry
+ACL Registry
 ------------

 A less immersive way for providing ACLs for model nodes is to use the ACL registry.
-The plumbing behavior ``cone.app.model.AppNode`` only returns the ``cone.app.security.DEFAULT_ACL`` if no dedicated ALC for this node has been registered in the registry.
+The plumbing behavior ``cone.app.model.AppNode`` only returns the ``cone.app.security.DEFAULT_ACL`` if no dedicated ACL for this node has been registered in the registry.

 Registering a custom ACL for application root which grants view access to the